hforge/itools/README.txt

 3. Legal notice
 ===============

 This program is copyrighted by the people who wrote it.
-Check the CREDITS file to know them.
+Check the CREDITS.txt file to know them.

 ----